jucacrispim/toxicbuild/docs/source/repo_ui.rst

 Adding repositories manually
 ++++++++++++++++++++++++++++

-If you do not use github, gitlab or do not want import your repositoires automaticaly, you can add them by hand.
+If you do not use github, gitlab or do not want import your repositories automatically, you can add them by hand.
 Go to `http://localhost:8888/repository/add`:

 |import-manually|